Pomegranates: Side Effects, Interactions, Dosage, and More

 Is pomegranate good for the liver?

 Yes, pomegranate is good for liver health.
-This fruit is rich in vitamins, minerals, and exogenous antioxidants, which may protect the liver from damage (8).
+This fruit is rich in vitamins, minerals, and exogenous antioxidants, which may protect from liver damage.

 - Anaphylactic reactions to pomegranate: identification and characterization of eliciting IgE-reactive components, Clinical and Translational Allergy, US National Library of Medicine, National Institutes of Health.